-Mr. Fosdick fumbled in his pockets, but could not find another powder.
+Mr. Foedick fumbled in his pockets, but could not Mr. Fosdick fumbled in his pockets, but could not find another powder.

 "I guess that last powder must have been a weak one," he said.
 "But see, there is a drug store-and every drug store carries Seidlitz powders.
 As long as you keep near the drug stores you need never run out of power."
 Mr. Snodgrass' spirits rose.
 "We can turn that remark into profit," he said.
 We will copyright it.
-The very first thing we will do will be to spend one million dollars in advertising this sentence throughout the entire world: 'The Seidlitzmobile-the machine that can get its power at any drug store.'"
+The very first thing we will do will be to spend one million dollars in advertising this sentence throughout the entire world: The Seidlitzmobile-the machine that can get its power at any drug store."
 Together the two men walked into the drug shop.
 "A Seidlitz powder, if you please," said Mr. Fosdick, laying ten cents upon the soda counter.